themadan/amitness.github.io/content/articles/albert-visual-summary.md

     - SQUAD 2.0 F1-score: 92.2

 ## Conclusion
-ALBERT marks an important step towards building language models that not only get SOTA on the leaderboards but are also feasible for actual applications.
+ALBERT marks an important step towards building language models that not only get SOTA on the leaderboards but are also feasible for real-world applications.

 ## References
 - [ALBERT: A Lite BERT for Self-supervised Learning of Language Representations](https://arxiv.org/pdf/1909.11942.pdf)